JThor1990/DMR_GroupSizeEffects/README.md

 ## iv) Within-group recruitment rates

 Analysing the effect of group size on the recruitment rate of offspring across the duration of our study (longitudinal analysis).
-We also create new pairs experimental by introducing unrelated adult males to a portion of dispersed single females, and compare their rates of recruitment against established groups (experimental analysis); to test whether the absence of additional group members reduces the reproductive output of breeding females.
+We also created new pairs experimental by introducing unrelated adult males to a portion of dispersed single females.
+Later in the script, we compare the rates of recruitment in these nascent pairs against that in established groups (experimental analysis).
+The idea of this latter step was to exiplicitly, test whether the absence of additional group members reduces the reproductive output of breeding females.